hmxmilohax/rb3-pc/pages/english/getting-started/4 initializing.md

 ## Rock Band 3

 Next, **open a new file browser window.
-Now go to the folder where you have your copy of Rock Band 3 stored and drag the folder into RPCS3's "games" folder**.
+Now go to the folder where you have your copy of Rock Band 3 stored and drag the folder into RPCS3's "`games`" folder**.
 Again, you're on your own when it comes to finding a copy. [["PS3 Disc Dumper" is the easiest way]](https://youtu.be/mRxSKxoYt_g){:target="_blank"}.

 ![A GIF of the dumped folder of Rock Band 3 being dragged into RPCS3's "games" folder.](https://carlmylo.github.io/rb3-pc/images/install/rpcs3rb3dnd.gif "Rock Band 3 [BLUS30463]")

-After dragging it in, click "Refresh" in RPCS3.
+After dragging it in, click "`Refresh`" in RPCS3.

 ![A GIF of "Refresh" being clicked in RPCS3, which updates it to display Rock Band 3 in the game list.](https://carlmylo.github.io/rb3-pc/images/install/rpcs3refresh.gif "Rock Band 3 [BLUS30463]")